SquareFactory/ipmi-api/README.md

 | POST   | /host/:host/soft   | Soft-shutdown of OS via ACPI.                                     |
 | POST   | /host/:host/reset  | Hard reset.                                                       |

-:host being the BMC IP adress / hostname.
+:host being the hostname associated to the BMC IP address.
+Those are defined in a Kubernetes configMap using key-value pairs and set as environment variables within the API.